 Per 520.032(C), NOT Allowable

 Per-bill limits: None.
 No cap on a single bill's contribution to the deductible.
-A $25,000 hospital bill can clear most deductibles in a single line item.
+A single large hospital bill can clear most deductibles in one line item.

 The EOM 25-14 Three-Month Retroactive Window